AndyObtiva/glimmer/README.md

 - Multiple DSLs may be [mixed](#multi-dsl-support) together safely to achieve maximum expressability, composability, and productivity.
 - DSLs are fully configurable, so you may activate and deactivate DSLs as per your current needs only.

-Start by checking out Glimmer's original GUI DSL, which got extracted into its own gem: [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt)
+Start by checking out Glimmer's original GUI DSL (for [JRuby](https://www.jruby.org/)), which got extracted into its own gem (100% complete); [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt), and Glimmer's CRuby GUI DSL (100% complete), which has no prerequisites beyond installing the Ruby gem; [Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui).

 [**Glimmer**](https://rubygems.org/gems/glimmer) supports the following DSLs:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)